zaphosting/docs/docs/vserver-introduction.md

 ## Introduction

 Are you looking for your own server with powerful configuration at a fair price?
 Then ZAP-Hosting is the right place for you!
-At ZAP-Hosting you can rent or buy your suitable VPS or root server for a maximum performance experience for many use cases!
+At ZAP-Hosting you can rent or buy your suitable VPS for a maximum performance experience for many use cases!

 ![](https://screensaver01.zap-hosting.com/index.php/s/6cCD5TmrwXgtayy/preview)